Dominic Smith Player Props: Nationals vs. Mariners

-On Tuesday, Dominic Smith (.231 on-base percentage in past 10 games, 100 points below season-long percentage) and the Washington Nationals play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 9:40 PM ET.
+On Wednesday, Dominic Smith (.200 on-base percentage in past 10 games, 129 points below season-long percentage) and the Washington Nationals face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-3 with a home run and an RBI) in his last game against the Mariners.

 Dominic Smith Game Info & Props vs. the Mariners